Lust for a Vampire: Production

 Tudor Gates was hired to write the original script called To Love a Vampire, following the success of The Vampire Lovers.
-He says it was based on an original script he wrote for Mario Bava.
+He says it was based on an original script he wrote for Mario Bava about a girls school which had a serial killer.
+Gates liked the script and said it had "a serious love story" but then the film "all went wrong."
+He had to use Yvette Stugart who came from James Carreras.
 Terence Fisher was to direct but he was badly injured in a car accident.
 At one stage Harry Fine was going to direct but then Jimmy Sangster took over.
-Gates said Sangster clashed with the producers during filming over creative decisions - such as the producers insisting on a pop song being put in the film to copy the pop song from Butch Cassidy and the Sundance Kid.
+Gates said Sangster clashed with the producers during filming over creative decisions – such as the producers insisting on a pop song being put in the film to copy the pop song from Butch Cassidy and the Sundance Kid (1969).

+The film was financed by EMI Films."

-Partially due to censorship restraints from the British Board of Film Classification, this film and the next one, Twins of Evil, had increasingly less overt lesbian elements in the story than did The Vampire Lovers.
+Partially due to censorship restraints from the British Board of Film Classification, this film and the next one, Twins of Evil, had diminishingly overt lesbian elements in the story than did The Vampire Lovers.
 Carmilla, for example, in this film falls in love with a man.
 Ingrid Pitt was offered the lead, but turned it down.
 Peter Cushing was supposed to have appeared in the film, but bowed out to care for his sick wife.
 Cushing was replaced by Bates, who described Lust for a Vampire as "one of the worst films ever made".
 Bates had earlier appeared in Taste the Blood of Dracula with Madeline Smith, who starred in The Vampire Lovers.

 The song "Strange Love" was recorded for the film by Tracy, a teen singer from Wembley, and released as a 7-inch single, produced by Bob Barratt.